SamBurgess93/Milestone-1/README.md

 A user will want to relate to the owners story.
 A user will want to see what services are on offer.
-A user will want to see more on the tyhe businesses social media platforms.
+A user will want to see more information on the the businesses social media platforms.
 A user will want to see some customer feedback.
 A user will want to see how to get in touch.